remydubois/lsnms/README.md

 </p>

 Query time are somehow identical.
 However, my implementation does seem to not scale as well as scikit-learn's one, a minor slowdown could be observed for extremely large datasets (million-ish data points).

-### Warnings
-Because input data needs to be typed: the dimensionality of the process is fixed in advance.
-This BallTree implementation can not work on 3D and above data (although it is a one-liner fix).